-Another cost Plan K does not cover is Part B A Medicare Part B excess charge is the difference between a health care provider’s actual charge and Medicare’s approved amount for payment..
+Another cost Plan K does not cover is Part B excess charges.
 Exactly what are Medicare excess charges?
 They are additional medical costs doctors and other healthcare providers can add to your bill if they do not accept Medicare’s standard rates.

 Is Plan K Worth It?

 Can you afford to pay 50% of the Medicare Part A deductible if you are hospitalized?
-This year, the Part A deductible is per A benefit period is a method used in Original Medicare to measure a beneficiaries use of hospital and skilled nursing facility (SNF) services.
-With each new benefit period, the beneficiary is charged a new benefit....
+This year, the Part A deductible is per benefit period.

 Can you afford 50% of the Part B coinsurance if you become seriously ill or injured?
 Medicare beneficiaries pay a 20% coinsurance.
-So your costs with Plan K would be 10% of all doctor, specialist, testing, medical supplies, and Durable medical equipment (DME) is equipment that is designed to last and can be used repeatedly.
-It is suitable for home use and includes wheelchairs, oxygen equipment, and hospital beds. until you’re spent $7,060.
+So your costs with Plan K would be 10% of all doctor, specialist, testing, medical supplies, and durable medical equipment until you’re spent $7,060.

 Generally speaking, the healthier you are and the more money you have saved, the more risk you can take with your Medigap coverage.

 Healthy people require fewer healthcare services and are less likely to need hospitalization than individuals with chronic health conditions.
 These people have less risk of high healthcare costs.